textpattern/textpattern.github.io/brand/editorial-style-guidelines.md

 * Use website (not web site).

 Versioning
 The proper way write the version releases of Textpattern.
-This is less a stylistic issue and more a Textpattern development policy; however, it’s relevant to the template:Txp current version that provide this dynamic value in multiple places in documentation.
+This is less a stylistic issue and more a Textpattern development policy; however, it's relevant to the template:Txp current version that provide this dynamic value in multiple places in documentation.
 Ensure the version is correct in this template against the current Textpattern release.
 Appendix A: Visual branding
 (forthcoming)
 Appendix B: Template metadata